coleenquadros/configuration/docs/app-sre/cluster-upgrades.md

 [TOC]

+> If you are looking for the Advanced Upgrade Service (AUS) SRE capability, you will find the docs on [The Source](https://source.redhat.com/groups/public/sre/wiki/advanced_upgrade_service_aus).

 ## Motivation

 AppSRE manages a fleet of clusters with various workloads and various constraints on how these clusters continuously receive Openshift version updates.